Marco-Congedo/FourierAnalysis.jl/docs/src/tapers.md

 end
 ```

-The Hann tapering window is also known as 'squared cosine' window and
-the Riesz window is similar to window known as the 'cosine' window.
+Note that the Hann tapering window is also known as 'squared cosine' window and a the Riesz window is similar to window known as the 'cosine' window.

 The design of tapering windows implies a trade-off between
 the *equivalent noise bandwidth* (enb),